 The Alpha property is located 8 kilometres east of Val-d'Or, Québec, and 3 kilometres south of Eldorado Gold Corporation's Lamaque Mine.
 The property covers more than 7,754 hectares and includes 20 kilometres of the prolific Cadillac Break.
 The Alpha property consists of the Bulldog, Orenada, Akasaba and Simkar gold deposits.
 None of the deposits forming part of the Alpha property is considered a mineral project on a property material to the Corporation for the purpose of NI 43-101.
-O3 Mining has an option agreement with QMX Gold Corporation (which was acquired by Eldorado Gold Corporation) that grants O3 Mining the right to acquire 100% interest in the Aurbel Mill located only 10 kilometres from the Alpha property for \$5.0 million by April 2026.
+O3 Mining previously had an option agreement with QMX Gold Corporation (which was acquired by Eldorado Gold Corporation) that granted O3 Mining the right to acquire a 100% interest in the Aurbel Mill, located only 10 kilometres from the Alpha property for \$5.0 million by April 2026.
+On May 2, 2024, the corporation announced that it had decided to terminate its option with Eldorado Gold Corporation to acquire the Aurbel Mill.

 Drilling at Alpha is at an earlier stage relative to Marban Alliance and has focused on grassroots exploration, deposit delineation, and resource expansion.
-In the quarter, the Corporation completed a 1,971 metres drilling campaign on the Centremague intrusion consisting of follow-up drill holes on the 2021 drilling intercepts.
+In the three-month period ended March 31, 2024, the Corporation did not undertake any drilling activities on the Alpha property.